OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:48

-I am the bread of life.
+I am the sustenance of life.

 ## John 6:49